davecurryco/mystic-spheres/GhostMine.md

 Out of pity for the brothers' widows, An'na bought the claim to the mine when no one else would.
 She curses her own soft-heartedness though, as a visit to the mine convinced her that the place is both cursed and worthless.
 However, An'na suspects that the adventurers murdered Yasreena and has decided that the mine would be a fitting end for them.
 Accordingly, she will offer to deed half of the claim to the adventurers if they will rid it of the curse.
 To whet their interest, she will show them a silver nugget that she will claim (falsely) that Aroor gave to her to assay.

-An'na does not know that the mine was once worked by dwarves, who discovered an ancient Dharovin compound inside and came to ruin exploring it.
+An'na does not know that the mine was originally excavated by dwarves, who discovered an ancient Dharovin compound inside and came to ruin exploring it.
 Nor did the dwarves even guess of the cause of their downfall -- an aboleth laired in a subterranean lake beneath the compound.
+The mine was lost for hundreds of years, but was re-discovered by Aroor and Bu'jy.
+After the brothers met their tragic end, a band of goblins rifled their abandoned campsite and found the mine entrance.
+The goblins have learned to avoid the hazards of the place and have scarcely even noticed the dissention and strife, since this is pretty much normal for them.
+However, they carry their personal treasure and melee weapons with them at all times, not knowing when they might have to fight or flee for their lives.

 ## The Mine

 _Map:_ [Ghost Mine Map](GhostMineMap.pdf)

 The mine has been excavated from the hard basalt of a mountainside.
 Accordingly, the tunnels are narrow and low -- 5'x5' in most places.
 The tunnels generally follow veins of silver ore, but are interrupted in places by natural caverns, one of which is very large.
-The influence of the aboleth causes the rock surfaces to be wet and slimy, except as noted.
+The influence of the aboleth causes the rock surfaces of the tunnels and chambers of the mine to be wet and slimy.
+The Dharovin compound (areas S-GG) is not affected by this.

 ### A) The Mine Entrance